 My mum had a breakdown and beat me – I was put in hospital.
 I literally just walked out of the house.
 I called an ambulance and waited in the phone box.
 I was scared that I was going to die.

 We've helped 125,000 homeless young people since 1969.
 Even with 88 per cent of the young people who come to Centrepoint moving on positively, with your support, there's still so much more for us to do.
-150,000 young people a year approach their councils for support with homelessness.
+Tens of thousands of young people a year approach their councils for support with homelessness.
 We need your help to maintain our work in prevention, housing, education and health support to reach more of them.

 If you're homeless or at risk of becoming homeless, or are already sleeping rough or sofa surfing, we can help you find the advice you need.